 - One-off project costs (migrations, upgrades, emergency fixes)

-An IT business assessment does this systematically.
-It maps your entire technology stack, identifies waste, and benchmarks your spend against similar organizations.
+An IT business consultation does this systematically.
+It maps your entire technology stack, identifies waste, and benchmarks your spend against similar organizations; ours runs to 168 checkpoints.

 Step 2: Identify your risk exposure